 - Achieve personal and professional educational goals

 The College’s programs are offered in a variety of delivery methods: traditional face to face; hybrids, which are a mixture of some traditional class meetings with a significant online component; and completely online programs.
 Advisors are available to assist students in planning their programs to meet their educational goals.
 Refer to specific programs later in this section for more information.

 College & Career Readiness

-The College and Career Readiness program administers the following programs: Adult Basic Education (ABE), Adult High School (AHS), high school equivalency diploma preparation (GED® and other test options), English Language Aquisition (ELA), Get REAL Alternative High School, Workplace Basic Skills, College Placement testing review classes and Compensatory Education.
+The College and Career Readiness program administers the following programs: Adult Basic Education (ABE), Adult High School (AHS), high school equivalency diploma preparation (GED® and other test options), English Language Acquisition (ELA), Get REAL Alternative High School, Workplace Basic Skills, College Transition Center, and College Placement testing review classes.

 Students should call to get further information about entry days and times.

-- English Language Aquisition (ELA), is a program of instruction designed for adults who are limited English proficient and whose primary language is not English.
+- English Language Acquisition (ELA), is a program of instruction designed for adults who are limited English proficient and whose primary language is not English.

 - Adult High School Diploma (AHS) is a program of study that consists of core courses required by the Department of Public Instruction and the local public school systems.
 Along with the core courses, the College offers electives.
 Completing these courses enables students to receive an Adult High School Diploma once all graduation requirements are met.